 There are two possible ways to be on this quest card.
 The first one is that you were really unlucky, and you didn’t find the Loot Objectives that the quest cards 3B and 3D require.
 In that case, you are playing this scenario for quite a while, and you probably are almost out of threat.
 The second possibility is you got the Book of Aulë’s Children on stage 2D.
 In that case, you have skipped a lot of trouble, and you are close to an ending (if you have acquired the Blue Mountain Gem Objective) or to recycling the quest cards of stage 3.
 Anyway, when you reveal stage 3E, you have to shuffle (again) the encounter discard pile into the encounter deck and reveal 1 encounter card per player.
 The same effect applies here.
 If it’s the travel phase, the players must travel to a location, if able.
 The first Forced effect of the Mines of Belegost is, after resolving the Discover keyword, if no Hazard card was revealed by that effect, you have to reveal the top card of the encounter deck.
 That might be a really harsh effect.
 Combined with the “Forced” effect to travel every time you have the chance, there are always extra cards revealed from the encounter deck each round.
 Eventually, if you have acquired the Blue Mountain Gem and it’s attached to one of your Heroes, you must advance to stage 4; otherwise, you recycle the stage 3 quest cards and advance to stage 3A.

 Quest card 4: The Beast of Belegost – 6 quest points.

-To make you understand better the quest card sequence of this scenario I made a flowchart which starts (of course) from quest card 1 and depending of the Loot Objectives you find during the game can tell you to which stage you’ll go next.
+To better understand the quest card sequence of this scenario, I made a flowchart that starts (of course) from quest card 1 and, depending on the Loot Objectives you find during the game, can tell you to which stage you’ll go next.

 Finally, the best combinations of Loot Objectives that you can acquire are: